stakater/developer-handbook/content/frontend/css/css-best-practices.md

 ## Write your Markup first

-Writing your Markup first will actually save you time, writing CSS along with your HTML seems to be more appropriate but this way you might end up having duplicate properties.
+Writing your Markup first will actually save you time, writing CSS along with your html seems to be more appropriate but this way you might end up having duplicate properties.

-But with Markup first approach you know how HTML is structured and what styles do you need to make it look good with maximum re-usability.
+But with Markup first approach you know how html is structured and what styles do you need to make it look good with maximum re-usability.

 ## Readability

 Most important aspect of your CSS is it's readability.
 And good readability means better maintainability.

-1. One liner
+1. One liner:

     ```css
     .heading {